 Supporting captive nuts are used to secure hardware units to the metal rack inside the cabinet.
-Insert the captive nuts in the square cabinet holes, see Figure 12: Mounting the Captive Nuts in the Rack on page 19.
+Insert the captive nuts in the square cabinet holes, see Figure: Mounting the Captive Nuts in the Rack.

 NOTE: Check that the mounting bars for the captive nuts are positioned at least 100 mm behind the door.